getsentry/github-workflows/README.md

   Can be either of the following:
   * `create` (default) - create a new PR for new dependency versions as they are released - maintainers may merge or close older PRs manually
   * `update` - keep a single PR that gets updated with new dependency versions until merged - only the latest version update is available at any time
+* `java-version`: Java version that the virtual machine will be set up with.
+  * type: string
+  * required: false

 ### Secrets